textpattern/textpattern/README.md

 ## Development

-The development version is 4.8.0-dev.
 The development version can be obtained from the [Textpattern repository on GitHub](https://github.com/textpattern/textpattern).
 Note that development versions are works-in-progress and not recommended for use on live production servers.